stephenslab/ash-paper-docker/README.md

 the paper will be in `~/output/paper`.

 > Note: the simulation takes about 10 hours to finish on a MacBook Pro Late 2013 (i5 2.3 GHz).
-> The analysis and paper step only take minutes to finish.
+> Running analysis and compiling paper only take minutes to finish.

 ## Reproduce the analysis interactively